robstave/Meowcards/cards/go/go-qz2-b.md

 When should you prefer channels over mutexes in Go?

 - A. When you need the absolute highest performance
-- B. When the problem naturally models communication between goroutines
+- B. When working with a large number of shared variables
-- C. When working with a large number of shared variables
+- C. When you need to modify complex data structures concurrently
-- D. When you need to modify complex data structures concurrently
+- D. When the problem naturally models communication between goroutines

 ### Back

-**B. When the problem naturally models communication between goroutines**
+**D. When the problem naturally models communication between goroutines**

 Channels are ideal when:
 - You're passing ownership of data between goroutines